ligonier/Pilgrims-Copilot/README.md

-# Navigate The Way ✝️
+# Pilgrim's Copilot
-NTW✝️ is an AI assistant for navigating the depths of Scripture and theology with clarity and conviction.
+Pilgrim's Copilot is an AI assistant for navigating the depths of Scripture and theology with clarity and conviction.
 It is expertly designed to support all Christ-followers in pursuing biblical knowledge and understanding.

-For much more information, visit: www.navtheway.com
+***[ADDITIONAL FRAMING CONTENT TO BE CRAFTED AND PLACED HERE BY LIGONIER'S EDITORIAL TEAM]***

-### Why did we open-source NTW✝️?
+### Pilgrim's Copilot is Open-source
-We firmly believe that AI technologies intended to support and shape your Christian faith and practice must operate with complete transparency.
+Ligonier firmly believes that AI technologies intended to support your Christian faith and practice must operate with complete transparency.
 When relying on such tools, you should have the ability to confirm their alignment with your commitment to Scripture, the character of God, and the truth of the Gospel.
 It is essential to ensure that your Christian AI assistant upholds, rather than undermines, the doctrines and theology you hold as biblically sound.

-NTW✝️ is open-sourced under the AGPL-3.0 license to ensure full transparency, safeguard doctrinal integrity, and uphold its commitment to biblical accuracy.
+Pilgrim's Copilot is open-sourced under the AGPL-3.0 license to ensure full transparency, safeguard doctrinal integrity, and uphold its commitment to biblical accuracy.
 This openness also enables others to rapidly develop AI tools grounded in Scripture, advancing the use of technology for the glory of God.

 ### Key Points About the AGPL-3.0 License: